 We seldom have the opportunity to make radical, even incremental changes to our personal operating systems.
 We each have tried and true ways of doing things, habits and routines that have become automatic and nonconscious.
-We recognize and reinforce the patterns of our lives because for the most part that works.
-Until it doesn't.
+We reinforce the patterns of our lives because for the most part they work.
+Until they don't.
 When the patterns get interrupted, either by conscious intention or the invasion of the momentous outside world, we have the opportunity to do something different.
 Something better.

 What paradigm are you shifting now?